LinZhanghan/SMNN/README.md

 ## Usage
 The code for training models for mnist task is located in `mnist/`, while the code for tranning models for contextual-dependent task is in `mante/`.
+Code for plotting Figure is in `Figure/`.

 ### Mnist task